 It is not the definition of holiness that formed us but its possibility.
 This is at the heart of the message of the Wesleyan-Holiness tradition.
 The healing, transforming reality of God's new creation in Christ is available now.

 The distinctive message behind our teaching of entire sanctification is its availability, its possibility.
 We have been shaped by the audacious belief that God's transforming grace makes holiness, God's new creation, possible in this life.
-We believe that the reality of that new creation for all of creation and for each of us can break into this broken reality now.
-It is not complete, but it is truly begun in a decisive way.
+We believe that the reality of that new creation—for all of creation and for each of us—can break into this broken reality now.
+It is not complete, but it has truly begun in a decisive way.

 Many voices in the long conversation of the Church, and many voices today, say that such a transformation is only possible in eternity, not here, not now.